victorsungo/MMDialog/Readme.md

 <img title="Dialogue Case" alt="Dialogue Case" src="./ConvCase.PNG">

-Note: train set do not contain "negative_candidate_media_keys", which only exists in test and valid set.
-Each "negative_candidate_media_keys" contains 999 negative candidates for retrieval task.
+Note: train set do not contain "negative_candidate_media_keys" and "negative_candidate_texts", which only exists in test and valid set.
+Each "negative_candidate_xxx" contains 999 negative candidates for retrieval task.

 To get this dataset, you and your organization require: